Power News We love to talk!

 Suzlon has not sold a S-111 as yet, but Duncan Koerbel, Suzlon group’s Chief Technology Officer, says the company has received some orders.
 Other wind turbine companies are not far behind.
 ReGen Powertech, for instance, has said it would launch a 2 MW machine with a hub height of 115 metres in April 2016.
 (The company recently came up with a 2.8 MW machine, but says it is meant for export only.)
 India has installed wind power capacity of 23,590 MW today, and the Government’s target is to reach 60,000 MW by 2022.
 A tall order — that would call for tall machines.

-- Coal India’s e-auctionsales rise 30% in April-June quarter Read more
+- Wind installations down in first quarter Read more